Klimorg/helloworld-stack-prod/docs/https.md

 The update of worldwide DNS servers might take some time, but once it is done, you'll be able to ping your VPS using your domain name.

+You can use for example one of the following command, they do not do the same thing, but a response from one of them is a sign that the connection between tour domain name and your vps has succedded.

 ```shell
 whois mathieuklimczak.com